Why do we need a behaviour policy?

 - Remind students of expectations on a regular basis

-- Give rule & consequence reminder
+- Give rule and consequence reminders

-- If the behaviour continues issue a consequence
+- If the behaviour continues, issue a consequence

 - Provide a consistent whole school approach to behaviour